Stephen Malkmus: Side projects

-Malkmus also was a member of rock group Silver Jews along with poet/lyricist David Berman.
-In early 1999 Stephen Malkmus participated in a Sonic Youth side project called Kim's Bedroom that included bassist/vocalist Kim Gordon, guitarist/vocalist Thurston Moore, Chicago avant-garde veteran Jim O'Rourke, and renowned Japanese drummer Ikue Mori; they never released an album, but did play a few live shows.
-By 2001 he was performing as frontman of The Jicks.
+Malkmus was a member of rock group Silver Jews along with David Berman.
+In early 1999, Malkmus participated in a Sonic Youth side project called Kim's Bedroom that included bassist/vocalist Kim Gordon, guitarist and vocalist Thurston Moore, Jim O'Rourke, and drummer Ikue Mori; they never released an album, but did play a few live shows.
+By 2001, Malkmus was performing as frontman of The Jicks.

 In 2007, Malkmus provided 3 songs to the Todd Haynes' film I'm Not There, based on the life of Bob Dylan.
-He contributed on the songs "Ballad of a Thin Man", "Can't Leave Her Behind" and "Maggie's Farm".
-Malkmus has admitted that he was never "really a really big fan of Dylan," but noted that his involvement with the film had made him listen "to him again a little closer."
+He contributed on the songs "Ballad of a Thin Man", "Can't Leave Her Behind", and "Maggie's Farm".
+Malkmus has admitted that he was never "a really big fan of Dylan," but noted that his involvement with the film had made him listen "to him again a little closer."

-In 2016, Malkmus scored the soundtrack to the Netflix series Flaked, which stars Arrested Developments Will Arnett.
+In 2016, Malkmus scored the soundtrack to the Netflix series Flaked, which stars Will Arnett.

+In 2024, Malkmus started the band The Hard Quartet with Emmett Kelly, Matt Sweeney, and Jim White.

+Artistry

+Malkmus' lyrics are said to incorporate a "stream of consciousness style," and have drawn comparisons to those of The Fall vocalist Mark E. Smith.
+Jim Keoghan of The Quietus assessed, "Like Smith, Malkmus excels at a stream of consciousness lyrical style, one that baffles and entertains in equal measure."

 Personal life

 Malkmus moved to Portland, Oregon, where he met his wife, artist Jessica Jackson Hutchins.
 The couple have two children: daughters Lottie (born 2004) and Sunday (born 2007).
 In 2011, before the release of Mirror Traffic, Malkmus and his family moved to Berlin.
 By the release of Wig Out at Jagbags in 2014, however, the family had moved back to Portland.
+In July 2024, Malkmus moved to Chicago, his wife's hometown.